Home » Goalen, Gerald

 St Gregory the Great, Victoria Road, South Ruislip (Roman Catholic)

-On the main road towards Ruislip, an oval church of 1957 by Gerald Goalen.
+On the main road towards Ruislip, an oval church of 1965-1967 by Gerald Goalen.
+The baptistry glass is by Patrick Reyntiens, the other windows were added in 1987-1989 and are dalle de verre by Charles Norris.

 St Gabriel, Holloway Road, Upper Holloway (Roman Catholic)